ISO 27001 risk assessments

 ISO 27001 is the international standard that sets out the specifications of an information security management system (ISMS), a best-practice approach to addressing information security that encompasses people, processes and technology.
-The assessment and management of information security risks is at the core of the ISO 27001 approach.
+The assessment and management of information security risks is at the core of ISO 27001.

 How an ISO 27001 risk assessment works

 An ISMS is based on the outcomes of a risk assessment.
-Businesses need to produce a set of controls, based on the identified risks, in order to minimise those risks.
+Businesses need to produce a set of controls to minimise identified risks.

 Risk assessments are conducted across the whole organisation.
 They cover all the possible risks that information could be exposed to, balanced against the likelihood of those risks materialising and their potential impact.